Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Entrance Entrada /ẽˈtɾadɐ/
+Entrance in Portuguese Entrada /ẽˈtɾadɐ/

-Toilet Toalete /twalɛtʃi/
+Toilet in Portuguese Toalete /twalɛtʃi/

-Exit Saída /saˈidɐ/
+Exit in Portuguese Saída /saˈidɐ/

-Attention!
-Atenção! /ɐtẽˈsãʊ/
+Attention! in Portuguese Atenção! /ɐtẽˈsãʊ/

-Police Polícia /poˈlisjɐ/
+Police in Portuguese Polícia /poˈlisjɐ/

-Fire brigade Bombeiros /bõˈbeɾuʃ/
+Fire brigade in Portuguese Bombeiros /bõˈbeɾuʃ/

-Passage forbidden.
-Passagem proibida. /paˈsaʒẽj̃ pɾoɪˈbida/
+Passage forbidden. in Portuguese Passagem proibida. /paˈsaʒẽj̃ pɾoɪˈbida/

-Caution!
-Cuidado! /kwiˈðadu/
+Caution! in Portuguese Cuidado! /kwiˈðadu/

 Numbers to 25 in Portuguese